weipin/Cycles/docs/authentication.rst

 -----------------------------------------

 To add authentication support through URL loading system, you can create an object of Authentication subclass, like BasicAuthentication.
-And add this Authentication object in an array and pass it to the convenient method as parameter `authentications`, or assign the array to property `authentications` if you are creating the `Cycle` manually::
+Add this Authentication object in an array and pass it to the convenient method as parameter `authentications`, or assign the array to property `authentications` if you are creating the `Cycle` manually::